Boy, I hate Mega Man 8.

 Those games left a lot of blanks for players to fill, and they left them largely out of necessity.
 There’s no room on an NES cart for voice acting, orchestrated soundtracks, and elaborate cutscenes.
 These were games in which “jump” and “shoot” constituted the lion’s share of interactivity throughout the entire library.

 Eventually, though, we made it to the PlayStation era, with its CD-based media that did allow these things.
-Gamers respond well to them, and developers were, almost overnight, keen to include them.
+Gamers responded well to them, and developers were, almost overnight, keen to include them.
 Now we can hear Mega Man’s nemeses as well as see them.
 Now we can watch them move with greater detail, which should give us a stronger idea of who they are.
 Now they can do more than launch projectiles and hop around getting shot to death.

 But that ends up being a new problem rather than a solution.
 Because without those blanks left for players to fill in, they’re exposed as being hollow and without personality.
 They may look and sound better (both of which are debatable, but they may) than their NES counterparts, but they don’t look and sound better than what we saw in our minds as kids.
 It’s a step down.
 It removes the ability to use your imagination and fills in the gap with concrete rather than anything of creative merit.